 Cytotech graduates also have the opportunity to achieve ThinPrep® and/or AutoCyte® certification.

-Medical Laboratory Science graduates are eligible to take the Medical Laboratory Scientist, MLS (ASCP) examination administered by the American Society for Clinical Pathology Board of Certification.
+Medical Laboratory Sciences graduates are eligible to take the Medical Laboratory Scientist, MLS (ASCP) examination administered by the American Society for Clinical Pathology Board of Certification.